 All 529 plans have an account owner and a beneficiary.
 To name a 529 plan beneficiary, you need their birthdate and social security number.
 But sometimes, expecting parents want to get a head start on college savings for their baby-to-be.
 If this is the case, we typically suggest opening the account and naming a parent as the beneficiary.
 Once the baby is born and has a social security number, you can change the beneficiary.
 529 plan beneficiaries can be changed to any qualifying family member (mother, father, sister, brother, aunt, uncle, spouse, son or daughter) without tax consequences.

+A Coverdell ESA (Education Savings Account) is a tax-advantaged account designed to help save for educational expenses.
+Similar to a Roth IRA, contributions are made to a Coverdell ESA on an after-tax basis, which means that you don’t get a tax deduction for the money you deposit.
 Currently, Coverdell ESAs offer tax-free investment growth when used to pay for qualified K-12 or higher education expenses.
 These accounts come with limitations – Individuals earning less than $110,000 (or $220,000 for married couples filing jointly) may contribute up to $2,000 per beneficiary per year, and only up until the beneficiary turns 18.

 529 plan qualified expenses